 The northern fork into Sierra

 A class 3AIII technical canyon lasso loop hike in the Superstition Wilderness with an exit onto Fish Creek.
 This route bypasses the traditional southern fork and the first 5 rappels into Sierra Canyon and drops you into the canyon using the northern fork starting with a 95 ft. rappel down a pretty cool chute before merging with the southern fork of Sierra.

 Sierra Canyon is a technical canyon requiring rappelling and down climbing skills.
-Required gear includes climbing helmet, harness, carabiners, descender, ropes, webbing, rap rings, gloves, and canyoneering shoes with good traction.
-This canyon can be done with a 100 foot rope and a 100 foot pull cord (one 200 foot rope would work, as well), 60 feet of webbing and 4 rap rings.
+Required gear includes a climbing helmet, harness, carabiners, descender, ropes, webbing, rap rings, gloves, and canyoneering shoes with good traction.
+This canyon can be done with a 100-foot rope and a 100-foot pull cord (one 200-foot rope would work, as well), 60 feet of webbing, and 4 rap rings.
 Flash flooding is a possibility following the rains so canyoneers must monitor the weather and exercise caution before dropping into this canyon.

 The north fork entrance into Sierra Canyon cuts off the first 5 rappels of the traditional southern fork into Sierra.
 These first 5 rappels are pretty short rappels with some being nuisance rappels.
 The northern fork adds 2 new rappels of 95 ft. and 45 ft.
 After the second rappel in the northern fork, the canyon opens up at the confluence of the southern fork and the northern fork.
 The remainder of the canyon follows the popular description of Sierra Canyon with only two rappels remaining before the exit onto Fish Creek.